abhi195/algorithm-patterns-primer/src/docs/randomize-algorithms/reservoir-sampling.md

 **Problem Statement** : Given a very big array(or stream) of positive integers `stream`.
 Randomly pick an element from `stream`.
 Probability of picking any integer should be equal.

-This is an extension of random pick problem that we have discussed in [random picks : init](random-picks-init.md).
+This is an extension of the random pick problem that we have discussed in [random picks : init](random-picks-init.md).
 Please refer to that first for better understanding.
-Generally we cannot use the solution we used in [random picks : init](random-picks-init.md), either because array is too big to fit into main memory or integers are available to us in streaming fashion so we don't know the size of the array.
+Generally we cannot use the solution we used in [random picks : init](random-picks-init.md), either because the array is too big to fit into main memory or integers are available to us in streaming fashion so we don't know the size of the array.

-These kind of problems could be solved using reservoir sampling technique.
+These kinds of problems could be solved using reservoir sampling techniques.
 Idea is similar to [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) algorithm.

 Algorithm :
 - Initialize random pick `random_pick = None`